The Majesty of God

 Another thing that must frustrate satan no end is how his Opponent can make him get amnesia temporarily, so that he repeats the same mistakes over and over, though in the past similar plans have continually failed and resulted in some kind of advantage to the Kingdom of God.

 What satan intends for evil, God uses to work good.
-Those who align themselves with God have their pain redeemed; those who stick with satan are left to stew with him in vexation over the frustration of all their hopes and reap the bitter fruit of rebellion.
+Those who align themselves with God have their pain redeemed; those who stick with satan are left to stew with him in vexation and despair over the extinction of all their hopes and reap the bitter fruit of sin.

 The hearts of the kings of the earth are like a river in God's hand, being turned whatever way He wills.
 He issues an order.
 Those who have some goodness in them will do as God tells them because they want to do good.
 Those who are bent on evil will do it for a selfish motive, such as to build a reputation for generosity or justice that enables them to more cunningly deceive.
-Whatever the motive, those who have power on this Earth have to do as God has commanded.
+Whatever the motive, even the most powerful people on Earth have to do as God has commanded, though evil people may not realize they are acting on a command from God.
+Then again, some of them do know that God has issued them a command and, though they don't want to do it, they know they will die if they don't.

-When God permits the powerful to do evil, it irrigates the righteous to develop the fruit of the Spirit when they release God's blessings upon themselves by thanking Him in every situation.
+When God permits the powerful to do evil, it irrigates the righteous to develop the fruit of the Spirit when they release God's blessings upon themselves by thanking Him in every situation and forgiving offenses.
 But it irritates the wicked as they gripe and rail against God, blaming Him for their ills, instead of recognizing that it is their negative attitude towards the Creator and His Messiah that continually trips them up, not their circumstances in life.

 The game is fixed, but satan has a vain hope that somehow he will be able to slip past all the built–in security measures at the last moment and gain an advantage that will enable him to dethrone God.
 As said before, however, when Lucifer and his angels rebelled against God, they triggered a self–destruct mechanism within themselves that cannot be reversed.